rocket-pool/RPIPs/RPIPs/RPIP-47.md

 This proposal suggests limiting that upgrade choice in the future.
 Users will be able to opt in to upgrade or use an "old" delegate for a defined period after a newer version.
 However, once the defined period has passed, they will no longer use the old delegate.

 ## Specification
-- Megapool delegate contracts SHALL have an expiration block
+- Megapool delegate contracts SHALL have an expiration block (ie, execution layer block)
 - When a new megapool delegate is released, its expiration block is set to "no expiration" and the previous delegate's expiration block is set to `delegate_upgrade_buffer`
 - Interactions with a megapool delegate after its expiration block SHALL revert
 - All protocol upgrades SHALL have a `default_upgrade_delay` delay between when they are passed and when they are executed